 - Language used in an article is English (Calibri 10).

 - One-side printing, use standard program and fonts and put page numbers for all pages.

 - Title of the article is in English.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations where possible.

 - Author names and surnames are English.
-In case of more than one author; should sort by important tasks respectively; in addition, indicate with a superscript letter after the surname and add an asterisk before the author’s name.
-Provide the author’s name, address, telephone and fax numbers, and current email address.
+In case of more than one author, the corresponding author should sort by important tasks respectively; in addition, indicate with a superscript letter after the surname and add an asterisk before the author’s name.
+Provide the author’s name, address, telephone, and fax numbers, and current email address.
 PLEASE submit to the journal with an institute/formal e-mail address for all authors.

 The manuscripts should be prepared according to following contents;